WoosubLeee/TIL/JavaScript/async_await/README.md

 ## The async keyword

-You put it in front of a function declaration to turn it into an **aysnc fucntion**.
+You put it in front of a function declaration to turn it into an **async fucntion**.
 An async function is a function that knows how to expect the possibility of the `await` keyword being used to invoke asynchronous code.

 ```js
 async function hello() { return "Hello" };